 When determining whether or not to use a Roth or Traditional custodial IRA, consider that the main benefit of a Traditional IRA is the ability to deduct taxes on contributions on your tax return.
-However, most minors don’t earn enough to even require filing taxes on earned income (for 2012, if the dependent minor earns less than $5,950).
+However, most minors don’t earn enough to even require filing taxes on earned income (if the dependent minor earns less than the standard deduction).

 Yes.
 However, Traditional IRA withdrawals are subject to income tax.
-Roth IRA’s withdrawals are not.
+Roth IRAs withdrawals are not (contributions, not earnings).